 Its temperature control offered by the app is solid enough albeit a little bit confusing at first to get to grips with.

 What matters most if the food however, and here it doesn’t disappoint.
-It provides excellent smoky flavors to smoked meat, helped by the wood pellet function and excellent heat retention in the Davy Crockett.
+It provides excellent smoky flavors to cooked meat, helped by the wood pellet function and excellent heat retention in the Davy Crockett.

 The Davy Crockett is armed with its Sense-Mate internal thermal sensors, which gives you a reading of the ambient temperature inside the smoker chamber.

 As well as this, it comes with a solid meat thermometer, allowing you to take readings of the internal temperature of your meat.
 The latter is pretty handy, especially if you take this on the road with you.

 Both feed into the pellet smoker’s LED controller display, as well as a smart phone app that’s compatible with any iOS or Android device.

 Green Mountain Grills have done away with their old two-piece ‘Open Flame Technology’ drip pan system, and replaced it with with a simple one-piece pan and heat shied.
 The adjustable shield allows you to set up for indirect cooking, but then slide it back to expose your meat to the flames so that you can finish it off with a sear.